waimea-dlcollins/Level-3-programming-assessment/development.md

 ---
 ## Date: 31/3/2025

-added a Position label that is displayed at the top of the app.
+added a Position label, using a JLabel, that is displayed at the top of the app.
+Using the BorderLayout.NORTH for the headerPanel allows for both the timer and the current position displayed in X and Y coordinates to be positioned correctly.
 I made a headerpanel using val so it isnt changable and it makes sure that the timer is on the left and the current position is on the right.

 <img width="553" alt="Screenshot 2025-04-08 at 9 06 07 AM" src="https://github.com/user-attachments/assets/becb0789-07d8-445c-a675-1bdd68c0c812" />
 <img width="419" alt="Screenshot 2025-04-08 at 9 06 16 AM" src="https://github.com/user-attachments/assets/c5fe154b-0a1e-4e64-a44b-79acc68760f6" />